augusto-herrmann/augusto-herrmann.github.io/_posts/2021-02-05-how-to-deal-with-international-data-formats-in-python.md

    sed -i 's/^# fr_FR.UTF-8 UTF-8$/fr_FR.UTF-8 UTF-8/g' /etc/locale.gen
    ```

-   for instance, to enable the German locale settings.
+   for instance, to enable the French and German locale settings.
 3. Run `locale-gen` to generate the locales you have chosen.
 For
    example, if you wish to have U.S. English, German and French enabled,
    you would do